parryc/thevoid/templates/leflan/language_azeri.md

 That author writes about Azerbaijan.
 Ailədə məndən başqa daha iki uşaq var.
 In the family, besides me, there are two more children.
---ENDEX--
+Avtobusla oğlan metroya neçə dəqiqəyə çatar?
+How long will it take the boy to get to the metro by bus? // lit. how many minutes --ENDEX--

 ## Location Postpositions (GEN/POSS)